asenac/materialize/doc/developer/design/20210707_qgm_sql_high_level_representation.md

 one method, we could follow step by step the evolution of a query graph as it goes through the different transformations.

+### Lowering

+The lowering code will have to be modified so that it takes a Query Graph as its input.

+When lowering a `Select` box we will first build the join within that box.
+To do so, we will first build a dependency graph where each quantifier is connected to the quantifiers it is correlated with.
+We will lower the quantifiers in dependency order, starting with the uncorrelated ones.
+When lowering a correlated quantifier, we will apply its plan to the result of the sub-join of all the quantifiers it is connected to, resulting in simpler dataflow plans for lateral joins.

+The dependency graph will be built by traversing the sub-graph of the input quantifiers collecting the column references from the current context.

+Note that the lowering code will no longer produce binary joins exclusively.

 ## Alternatives

 <!--